aholbreich/docker-ghost/README.md

 docker run --name some-ghost --env-file /etc/default/ghost -p 80:2368 -v /var/lib/ghost:/var/lib/ghost -d gold/ghost npm start --production
 ```

+This is very convinient, because you can tweak your configuration directly in host's `/var/lib/ghost/confg.js`.

 ### Content in a data volume

 This is the preferred mechanism to store the blog data.
 Please see the